olivernewth/static-blog/content/mentoring.md

 ---
-title: "Mentoring"
+title: 'Mentoring'
 layout: single
 wideLayout: true
 ---

 Hi there!
 I'm Oliver, and I'm passionate about helping others level up in their tech careers.
 With over a decade of experience in AI and product management at companies like Meta, Microsoft, and Covariant, I've got a wealth of knowledge to share.

 ## Why Mentoring?

 Look, we all need a little guidance sometimes.
 Mentoring is like having a secret weapon in your career arsenal.
 It gives you:

 - Insider tips from someone who's been there, done that
 - Fresh takes on tricky situations